nikolailevshakov/scenario-examples-courses/Docker/volumes/step4/text.md

 Check the path on the host where `sample-volume` is mounted.
-Append line "<p>Added from the host</p>" to the index.html on the host.
+Append line "Added from the host" to the index.html on the host.
 Request localhost:80.

 <br>